Skip to main content

 Colorado potato beetle is one tough bug.
 They’ve handily evolved resistance to over 50 insecticides, and this has happened in Minnesota, on organic farms.
 Do not rely on just one insecticide in your Colorado potato beetle (*cough* spinosad *cough*), rotate your insecticides.
 For product recommendations, check out the Midwest Vegetable Production Guide.
 The guide can quickly give you the modes of actions of different products, so that you can use different products effectively.

 Scout to confirm what life stage and size of the Colorado potato beetles on your farm before making any applications.
-This time of year, we can be seeing adult beetles who have emerged from their winter hiding spots, the eggs they’ve laid, or small larvae.
+This time of year, we can be seeing adult beetles who have emerged from their winter hiding spots, the eggs they’ve laid, and small larvae.
 Larvae are the most susceptible life stage to insecticide treatments, and the smaller the larvae are, the better products are going to work.
 Focus sprays on the small larvae to get good efficacy while also making a dent in potato beetle populations early in the season.

 Small, recently hatched Colorado potato beetle larvae are the easiest to kill with insecticides.
 Photo: C. Trouvé, Service de la Protection des Végétaux, Bugwood.org